Speakers

 Product Price RangeTop StrengthKey Weakness Buy

-Polk Audio T50 Home Theater and Stereo Floor Standing Tower Speaker (Single, Black) - Deep Bass Response, Dolby and DTS Surround best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Polk Audio T50 Home Theater and Stereo Floor Standing Tower Speaker (Single, Black) - Deep Bass Response, Dolby and DTS Surround best overall $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

-Polk Monitor XT60 Tower Speaker - Hi-Res Audio Certified, Dolby Atmos, DTS:X & Auro 3D Compatible, 1" Tweeter, 6.5" Dynamically Balanced Woofer, (2) 6.5" Passive Radiators (Single, Midnight Black) also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Polk Monitor XT60 Tower Speaker - Hi-Res Audio Certified, Dolby Atmos, DTS:X & Auro 3D Compatible, 1" Tweeter, 6.5" Dynamically Balanced Woofer, (2) 6.5" Passive Radiators (Single, Midnight Black) also consider $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

 Driver Configuration and Frequency Coverage